broodminder/userguide/docs/EN/1_intro.md

 ## 9 BroodMinder-WIFI &amp; BroodMinder-CELL

-BroodMinder-WIFI/CELL is an optional component which sits in your apiary and relays data from your BroodMinders directly to Beekeeping.io via a WIFI or CELL connection.
+BroodMinder-WIFI/CELL is an optional component which sits in your apiary and relays data from your BroodMinders directly to mybroodminder.com via a WIFI or CELL connection.
 We have designed the BroodMinder-WIFI/CELL to automatically begin working when power is turned on.

-### For best results, watch the installation video at[BroodMinder.com/pages/videos](https://broodminder.com/pages/videos)
+### For best results, watch the installation video at [BroodMinder.com/pages/videos](https://broodminder.com/pages/videos)

 ### 9.1 Quick Start Instructions

-.
-IMPORTANT: Sync all devices &amp; **post to Beekeeping.io** before starting your BroodMinder-WIFI/CELL
+1. IMPORTANT: Sync all devices &amp; **post to mybroodminder.com** before starting your BroodMinder-WIFI/CELL

-.
-Place the BroodMinder-WIFI/CELL in the apiary with the solar panel towards the sun
+2. Place the BroodMinder-WIFI/CELL in the apiary with the solar panel towards the sun

-.
-Get the BroodMinder-CELL app (even if it is a WIFI/CELL unit)
+3. Get the BroodMinder-CELL app (even if it is a WIFI/CELL unit)

-.
-Start the app, your BroodMinder-WIFI/CELL should show up on the list.
+4. Start the app, your BroodMinder-WIFI/CELL should show up on the list.

-.
-Press exit deep sleep
+5. Press exit deep sleep

-.
-WIFI/CELL only – Enter your WIFI/CELL network name and password (matching capitalization is important)
+6. WIFI/CELL only – Enter your WIFI/CELL network name and password (matching capitalization is important)

-.
-DONE! - Data should start showing up in beekeeping.io in about an hour.
+7. DONE! - Data should start showing up in mybroodminder.com in about an hour.

 ### 9.2 Installation